 Plant individual greenhouse strawberry plants in containers filled with soil high in organic matter.
 Strawberries require well-draining soil, so be sure your pots or grow bags have plenty of drainage holes.
 Mulch with straw to regulate the soil temperature.

 Irrigation is essential for all strawberry production since the plants have shallow roots.
-But water is even more important for strawberry greenhouse production, given the warm air inside the structure.
+Water is even more important, however, for strawberry greenhouse production, given the warm air inside the structure.
 Water your plants regularly, providing water from the bottom.

 You’ll also want to feed your strawberry plants with fertilizer every few weeks until the flowers open.